 Partner-Generated Public Programs

-As the “home venue” for such active groups as the Virginia Native Plant Society, Monticello Bird Club, Central Virginia Beekeepers Association, and Rivanna Master Naturalists, we also provide the setting and, when needed, the support for monthly bird walks, beginners and advanced training classes, workshops, lectures, open meetings, and other fora for enthusiasts of the natural world.
+As the “home venue” for such active groups as the Virginia Native Plant Society, Monticello Bird Club, Central Virginia Beekeepers Association, and Rivanna Master Naturalists, we also provide the setting and, when needed, the support for monthly bird walks, beginners and advanced training classes, workshops, lectures, open meetings, and other flora for enthusiasts of the natural world.
 We are working to expand these partnerships to more fully include the cultural and historical groups which also frequent ICNA, like the Central Virginia History Researchers.

 Reference and Resources